RalphAS/GenericSchur.jl/README.md

 normally handled by the LAPACK wrappers in `LinearAlgebra`.

 The algorithm is essentially the unblocked, serial, single-shift Francis (QR) scheme used in the complex LAPACK routines.
-Scaling is enabled for balancing, but not permutation (which would reduce the work).
+Balancing is also available.

 ### Eigenvectors